- Ultra HD uptake still a long way off, warns LG executive 6 December 2013 | 11:46 am

 In central and eastern Europe as elsewhere, premium content providers are rushing to deliver ‘TV everywhere’ services while broadcasters are looking to establish a branded presence on connected platforms through the delivery of catch-up TV services.
 New internet-based players are also entering the market with a view of delivering premium and ad-funded services direct to consumers via the web, bypassing traditional distribution platforms.

-There could be no better time to assess the state of play and likely future prospects for OTT and connected services in the region, which is why Informa Telecoms and Media is 2012 presented a full day dedicated to OTT at Digital TV CEE.
+There could be no better time to assess the state of play and likely future prospects for OTT and connected services in the region, which is why Informa Telecoms and Media presented a full day dedicated to OTT at Digital TV CEE.

 The OTT Day at Digital TV CEE covered: